 Drilling Systems Automation and Management

-John Macpherson, SPE, Senior Technical Advisor, Drilling Services, Baker Hughes
+John Macpherson, SPE, Senior Technical Adviser for Drilling Services, Baker Hughes, a GE Company

 Don't miss out on the latest technology delivered to your email weekly.
 Sign up for the JPT newsletter.
 If you are not logged in, you will receive a confirmation email that you will need to click on to confirm you want to receive the newsletter.

 05 February 2019